8 people dead in building blaze in Latvian capital Riga - WTMJ

 Firefighters and rescuers from the Latvian State Fire and Rescue Service said they were alerted to the scene on the Merkela street in the heart of Riga about 5 a.m.

-The building’s sixth floor and the roof were on fire, and rescuers found eight people dead.
-They evacuated a further 24 from the premises, news agency Baltic News Service said.
+The building’s sixth floor and roof were on fire, and rescuers found eight people dead.
+They evacuated a further 24 people, news agency Baltic News Service said.
+At least six people were hospitalized with burns and smoke inhalation.

 Latvian state TV broadcast footage of flames pouring out of the top of the building, multiple fire engines and a ladder extending to the top, from where two firefighters were aiming a hose at the blaze.

-Some of the victims were foreigners, Riga Mayor Martins Stakis told reporters.
+Several of the victims, who are currently being identified, were likely foreigners, Stakis told reporters.
 The building is located in the commercial center of Riga close to the city’s main bus and railway stations.

+The website of the hostel, called “Japanese Style Centrum Riga”, lists its address as Merkela street 8, apartment 21.
+It says it has 22 rooms.

+According to the Latvian public broadcaster LSM, the hostel had been on the radar of police and the State Fire and Rescue Service, or SFRS, since March because of concerns about fire safety in the hostel as well as the facility not complying with existing COVID-19 restrictions.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.